The course is a 10k multi-terrain course, starting from, and ending at Escrick Village Green.

 - It takes place late morning on a Sunday in August.
 As a result it can be hot.

 - You'll have to walk from the car park and there will be a few bits of waiting around.
 Our car parking is located between 500m and 880m walk from the start line, and most parking is on grass lawns.
 At peak times there can be modest queues waiting to park, and there may be a few queues to collect your race number.
-We use as many volunteers as we can to reduce this, and you can collect your number the day before if you prefer.
+We use as many volunteers as we can to reduce this.
 If you want a race where you can turn-up 10 minutes before the start time and park next to the start line, this isn't the one for you.

 - It's in the countryside.
 We have a water table close to the 5km mark, but aside from that there are no facilities along the route.